Beabadoobee: Influences

-Laus has cited Apo Hiking Society, the Beatles, Mac DeMarco, Daniel Johnston, Mazzy Star, the Moldy Peaches, Pavement, Simon and Garfunkel, Elliott Smith, and the Sundays as her musical influences.
+Laus has cited Apo Hiking Society, the Beatles, Mac DeMarco, Daniel Johnston, Mazzy Star, the Moldy Peaches, Pavement, Simon and Garfunkel, Elliott Smith, Avril Lavigne, Veruca Salt and the Sundays as her musical influences.
 She has a tattoo of Johnston's artwork from the cover of his album Continued Story with Texas Instruments.
 In a 2018 interview with Vice, she expressed plans to make film soundtracks in the future as they heavily inspired her to make music.
 Laus' musical style is also deeply influenced by 80s alternative rock and shoegaze bands like the Cure, My Bloody Valentine, the Smashing Pumpkins, and the Smiths.

 Personal life

-Bea is bisexual.
+Laus is bisexual.
 She says that she can understand the Philippine languages Hiligaynon and Tagalog, but cannot speak them.